mohsend/mohsend.github.io/_posts/2016-01-09-for-when-im-bored.markdown

 “I’m bored.”

 We all said it at some point.
 Some like me more than others.
-And yet there are so many undone tasks, or things you wanted to do when you were busy and didn’t had the time.
+And yet there are so many undone tasks, or things you wanted to do when you were busy and didn’t have the time.

 <!--more-->